 If you find yourself in unexpected financial difficulties you can apply to the International Students Hardship Fund for EU and international students.

 You need to apply as soon as possible as applications may take over four weeks to process.
-Find out more on the Hardship and emergency funding page.
+Find out more on the Student Support Funding page.